WebSpellChecker/wproofreader-docker/examples/admin-panel/README.md

 Compose file, so take the current `docker-compose.yml` together with the new version.
 Without the two services, invitation e-mails stay queued and the hourly maintenance does not run.

+The reverse also applies: do not downgrade `ADMIN_PANEL_VERSION` below 3.0.0 while keeping this Compose file.
+Stop and remove the standalone worker and scheduler containers, then restore the pre-3.0 Compose layout before starting the older image.
+Otherwise migrations are disabled and the embedded and standalone worker and scheduler processes run at the same time.

 ## HTTPS and public hostnames